vdbrink/vdbrink.github.io/buy/esphome_diy.md

 ## ESP board

 The brains of your own sensor.
-It contains the processor to run the program on, and with the Wifi module on it which can make contact with your own network.
+It contains the processor to run the program on, and with the WiFi module on it which can make contact with your own network.

 ### ESP32